ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	dmClient.connect(3600);

-The manage(long) method can be used to send the manage request to IBM IoT Foundation at any point:
+The manage(long) method can be used to send the manage request to IBM IoT Foundation at any point - The custom device clients that pass the MqttClient instance need to explicitly send the manage() request to make the device as managed device in Internt Of Things Foundation.

 .. code:: java